 Joeys has a duty to report any suspicions of abuse to the Local Authority.
 The Children Act 1989 (Section 47 (1)) places a duty on the Local Authority to investigate such matters.

-Ø Unexplained bruising, marks or sings of possible abuse or neglect
+- unexplained bruising, marks or signs of possible abuse or neglect; and

-Ø Any reasons to suspect neglect or abuse
+- Any reason to suspect neglect or abuse outside the setting.

 § From July 2015 all schools, registered early years childcare providers and registered later years childcare providers are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 to have “due regard to the need to prevent people from being drawn into terrorism”.
 This duty is known as the Prevent duty.